LarsBodewig/Mimic/mimic-gradle-test-wrapper/README.md

 | compile     | assemble            |
 | test        | test                |

-The `maven-install-plugin` is skipped even though Gradle does not install any artifacts.

 ## Gradle

 To invoke Gradle without Maven, the following project properties have to be supplied on the command line:

 * groupId=dev.bodewig.mimic
-* artifactId=mimic-gradle-plugin
+* artifactId=mimic-gradle-test
-* version=
+* version=1.0.0

-The module has a `compileOnly` dependency on `mimic-maven-test` since the Gradle plugin cannot create mimics for classes located under `src`.
+The module has a `compileOnly` dependency on `mimic-maven-test` since the Gradle plugin cannot create Mimics for classes located under `src`.
 The class packaged and installed in `mimic-maven-test` is only used for demonstration purpose.
 The `src` directory is empty to keep the `sourceSet` configuration and prevent IDE errors.